CoExpNetViz/CoExpNetViz/README.md

 - [Cytoscape javadoc]
 - [Cytoscape source code on GitHub][Cytoscape source] in case the docs weren't clear.

-Setting up your dev env mostly boils down to following the [Cytoscape app ladder].
+#### Setting up a dev env
+Mostly boils down to following the [Cytoscape app ladder].
 Here's a short version for Debian:

 - `apt install openjdk-...-jdk`, peek at the cytoscape install step to find out which Java version Cytoscape requires.